Education of girls

 Our projects for girls' education

-Our association works, among other things, to deconstruct gender stereotypes.
+Our association works, among other things, on the deconstruction of gender stereotypes.

-We raise awareness in communities about the importance of girls' rights, and encourage young girls to assert their rights.
+We raise awareness of the importance of girls' rightsLet's encourage girls to stand up for their rights.

 Once educated, they have the opportunity to become agents of change in their communities and to bring about behavioural change.